TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-3.md

 ) -> GameMap:
 ```

-This is the function defition itself.
+This is the function definition itself.
 We pass several arguments to it.

 * `max_rooms`: The maximum number of rooms allowed in the dungeon.
 We'll use this to control our iteration.
 * `room_min_size`: The minimum size of one room.